emsifa/Block/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://doge.mit-license.org)

 Block is PHP native template system inspired by Laravel Blade.
-Block is not template language, block doesn't need to be compiled and cached like blade, twig, smarty, etc.
+Block is not template language, so block doesn't need to be compiled and cached like blade, twig, smarty, etc.

 ## Requirements

-Block need PHP >= 5.5 to works.
+Block requires PHP 5.5 or greater

 ## Installation

 #### With Composer

-If your project using composer, you may want install Block via composer by typing this command:
+If your project using composer, you can install Block via composer by typing this command:

 ```
 composer require "emsifa/block"